brozena/al-folio/_pages/var.md

 As shown in the figure below, the impact of sleep score on the four self-reported mood states varies over a 10-day period.
 Standard errors are plotted at the 95% significance level.
-The effect of an increase to sleep score on depressed and anxious moods appear to be most felt only after several days of its impact, peaking at roughly 3 days and then gradually decaying.
+The effect of an impact on sleep score on depressed and anxious moods appear to be most felt only after several days of its impact, peaking at roughly 3 days and then gradually decaying.

 ![](/assets/img/IRF.png "Plot of Impulse Response Function, Lag 0 to 10")

 ## Discussion

 This exploratory study affirms the role that self-tracking technologies can play in the ongoing management of affective disorders.
 This type of N-of-1 analysis would be impossible without inexpensive wearable sensors, and the quality of this dataset is directly related to how non-invasive this particular wearable is.

-This work is not without limitation.
+This work is limited in several ways.
 My reliance on an algorithmic ADF test to assess stationarity (rather than directly assessing the data myself) could leave room for error.
-In the context of this work, an incorrect assessment of stationarity risks the accuracy of the remainder of the analysis.
-However, this project served as great practice for future research where the stakes are higher.
 Additionally, this work only assesses the influence of the Oura sleep score on mood.
 In reality, this is likely closer to a bidirectional influence and this should be reflected properly in the analysis.